VasilisMylonas/avium/CONTRIBUTING.md

 - Make sure that the project builds correctly and that all tests pass ✅️.

-- Make a pull request.
+- Make a pull request 🚀.

 ## Documentation

-Avium documentation is written in the form of [NaturalDocs](https://www.naturaldocs.org/) documentation comments.
+Avium documentation is written in the form of [Doxygen](https://doxygen.nl) documentation comments.
 It is really appreciated that you document your code 📝.